dreamcatcher-tech/network/Inbox/2024-11-07 1357 receive as the opposite of dispatch.md

 daemon would cause the process to be moved to be a child of the init process.

 We should be able to make a reasoned document that maps traditional process control functions to our api, and explain why the differences.

+The doc should survey all known popular versions of multithreaded computing, both single machine and clustered.
+It should break down to the fundamental features of all multithreaded multiuser systems.

+Then say what is different in content addressable systems.

+Show how we implement the core features.
+This would make a great intro to the programming model.
+Plus the bots would understand it strongly, since the relationship to things it knows is powerfully strong, and it relates to all the things it knows about.